akxsha/site/src/pages/about.md

  <u>The Interactivity Gap:</u>

 Web3 is revolutionary in its aim to enable a more secure and trustless online experience. <br>
-To be a true alternative to the contemporary web, Web3 must have a way to natively enable state-independent features like search, streaming, or messaging for decentralized apps.
+To be a true alternative to the contemporary web, Web3 must have a way to natively enable state-independent features like search, streaming, or login for decentralized apps.
 Without it, builders are forced to default to web2 architecture, and in the process, reintroduce system opacity and data centralization.

 Concordance is closing the interactivity gap because we believe your personal data does not belong in a centralized server outside of your control.